openworm/tracker-commons/wcon_format_spec.md

 ### File structure

 A WCON file contains a single JSON object with a minimum of two key-value pairs: `units` and `data`.
-The value for `units` is an object that defines the temporal and spatial dimensions of the experiment as strings.  `data` specifies the tracking information, including time and position information, for the animal or animals tarcked.
+The value for `units` is an object that defines the temporal and spatial dimensions of the experiment as strings.  `data` specifies the tracking information, including time and position information, for the animal or animals tracked.

 We recommend that you include the key-value pair `"tracker-commons":true` as the first entry in the WCON file to aid easy identification.
 A WCON parser should not rely on the presence of this tag, so you may omit it (or not put it first) if you wish, but if the tag is present and the file is not valid WCON, a parser may choose to give more detailed error messages.